All Episodes

 He lied about having evidence of collusion that he never had.

-And of course, he lied to the American people when he opened his hearing uh by uh by giving a statement that Trump never said and and now we know he's lied about contacts with the whistleblower.
+And of course, he lied to the American people when he opened his hearing by giving a statement that Trump never said.

-You know, if Democrats were ever serious about impeachment, the last person they want at the helm is a liar uh like Adam Schiff.
+You know, if Democrats were ever serious about impeachment, the last person they want at the helm is a liar like Adam Schiff.

-Um Democrats will probably vote to impeach in the House, and then Republicans should make a motion to dismiss.
+Democrats will probably vote to impeach in the House, and then Republicans should make a motion to dismiss.

 There is precedent for it.